specklesystems/speckle-docs/dev/server-manualsetup.md

 This will run the following containers, and will automatically launch them at system startup:

-- *speckle-frontend*, an nginx container that serves the Vue app build as static files (exposed on port 80 in the VM network) and proxies server requests to the `speckle-server` container
+- *docker-compose-ingress*, an nginx container that routes traffic to either speckle-frontend-2 or speckle-server as required.
+This is exposed on port 80 in the VM network.
+- *speckle-frontend-2*, the frontend Vue app.
+It doesn't expose any port outside the internal docker network.
-- *speckle-server*, the `server` component that doesn't expose any port outside the internal docker network.
+- *speckle-server*, the `server` component.
+It doesn't expose any port outside the internal docker network.
 - *preview-service*, the component that generates stream previews.
 Doesn't expose any port outside the internal docker network.
 - *webhook-service*, the component that calls webhooks.
 Doesn't expose any port.
 - *fileimport-service*, the component that imports uploaded files.
 Doesn't expose any port.